 A food bank is an organization that solicits, collects, stores and distributes food to other agencies in an effort to alleviate hunger.
-As the only food bank in northwest Pennsylvania, the Second Harvest Food Bank of Northwest Pennsylvania collects and distributes 13 million pounds of food each year to more than 400 partner organizations.
+As the only food bank in northwest Pennsylvania, the Second Harvest Food Bank of Northwest Pennsylvania collects and distributes million of meals each year through 390 partner organizations.

 What is the difference between a food bank and a food pantry?